daniells/HyperGIS/README.md

 Licenses & Hosting
 ------------------
-This project namespace is hosted [on GitHub](https://github.com/daniells/HyperGIS) and [also on C9.io](https://ide.c9.io/somanova/hypergis) which serves the pages when its Apache instance doesn't go down.
+This project namespace is hosted [on GitHub](https://github.com/daniells/HyperGIS) and [examples on C9.io](https://ide.c9.io/somanova/hypergis) which serves the pages when its Apache instance doesn't go down.

 Any code I wrote here is under a [CC ShareAlike license](http://creativecommons.org/licenses/by-sa/4.0) (unless otherwise noted) and you can reuse it.
 Just leave the author comments in the top of the files.